 - Milligram – Readers say that this is an amazing source for gorgeous stationery and calligraphy-friendly papers!

 - Not Just a Card – Another favorite of readers, this store has many of the supplies that I’ve used for various projects here on the TPK website!
 Finetec, popular nibs, great inks, papers, nib holders … definitely worth a look!
+Not Just a Card also has a brick and mortar shop in Melbourne, located at 325 Koornang Road, Carnegie VIC 3163, Australia.

 - Ornasonova – Ornasonova has a good selection of nibs; if you can’t find nibs anywhere else, you could buy from here.
 Ink and holder selection is a bit lacking; the inks tend to be fountain pen inks.